lqmltd/datatables-django-widget/README.md

 [DataTables](https://datatables.net/) is an excellent JS library for displaying tabular data, and its [Editor](https://editor.datatables.net/) plugin provides tabular editing.

+**!!
+DataTables Editor is a paid-for plugin.
+We are not affiliated with DataTables. !!**

 We have encapsulated this into a Django widget, to allow easy editing of Postgres' [ArrayField](https://docs.djangoproject.com/en/5.1/ref/contrib/postgres/fields/#arrayfield).

 The specific implementation, and feature-set, we have created for this widget may not suit your needs perfectly, but this repo may serve as a useful reference point for your own implementations.